cesar-douady/open-lmake/doc/src/rules.md

 Accesses to logical views are mapped to their corresponding physical location.
 Views and physical locations may be dirs or files depending on whether they end with a `/` or not.
 Files must be mapped to files and dirs to dirs.

-Both logical views and physical locations may be inside or outside the repo, but it is not possible to map an external view to a local location (cf [namespaces](namespaces.html)).
+Both logical views and physical locations may be inside or outside the repo, but it is not possible to map an external view to a local location (cf. [namespaces](namespaces.html)).

 Physical description may be :